Excursion Program Overview

 Relationships between organisms within an ecosystem

-– interdependencies between species as represented by food webs, including impact of changes to keystone species & the distribution, density and size of a population of a particular species within an ecosystem and the impacts of factors including available resources, predation, competition, disease, chance environmental events, births, deaths and migration.
+- The distribution, density and size of a population of a particular species within an ecosystem and the impacts of factors including available resources, predation, competition, disease, chance environmental events, births, deaths and migration.

 VCE Biology Unit 1 Area of Study 3/Outcome 3